György Kurtág

 György Kurtág (/hu/; born 19 February 1926) is a Hungarian composer of contemporary classical music and pianist.
-According to Grove Music Online, with a style that draws on "Bartók, Webern and, to a lesser extent, Stravinsky, his work is characterized by compression in scale and forces, and by a particular immediacy of expression".
+According to Grove Music Online, his style draws on "Bartók, Webern and, to a lesser extent, Stravinsky", and "his work is characterized by compression in scale and forces, and by a particular immediacy of expression".
 In 2023 he was described as "one of the last living links to the defining postwar composers of the European avant-garde".

-He was an academic teacher of piano at the Franz Liszt Academy of Music from 1967, later also of chamber music, and taught until 1993.
+Kurtág was an academic teacher of piano at the Franz Liszt Academy of Music from 1967, later also of chamber music, and taught until 1993.
+For decades, Kurtág and his wife Márta gave recitals on one piano of selections from his ten-volume collection Játékok and his Bach transcriptions.

 Life and career

 György Kurtág was born on 19 February 1926 in Lugoj, Romania, to Jewish Hungarian parents.
+He spoke Hungarian, Romanian, and German early.
 From the age of 14, he took piano lessons from Magda Kardos and studied composition with Max Eisikovits in Timișoara.
 He moved to Budapest in 1946 and became a Hungarian citizen in 1948.
 There, he began his studies at the Franz Liszt Academy of Music, where he met his wife, Márta Kinsker, as well as composer György Ligeti, who became a close friend.
 His piano teacher at the academy was Pál Kadosa.
-He studied composition with Sándor Veress and Ferenc Farkas, chamber music with Leó Weiner, and theory with Lajos Bárdos, and graduated in piano and chamber music in 1951 before receiving his degree in composition in 1955.
+He studied composition with Sándor Veress and Ferenc Farkas, chamber music with Leó Weiner, and theory with Lajos Bárdos, and graduated in piano and chamber music in 1951.
 He married Márta in 1947 and their son György was born in 1954.
+He received his degree in composition in 1955, with a viola concerto that received the Erkel Prize.

-Following the Hungarian uprising in 1956, Kurtág's time in Paris between 1957 and 1958 was of critical importance for him.
-There, he studied with Max Deutsch, Olivier Messiaen, and Darius Milhaud.
-During this time, however, Kurtág was suffering from severe depression.
-He has said, "I realized to the point of despair that nothing I had believed to constitute the world was true."
-Kurtág received therapy from art psychologist Marianne Stein, who encouraged him to work from the simplest musical elements, an encounter that revivified him and strongly stimulated his artistic development.
-During this time, he also discovered the works of Anton Webern and the plays of Samuel Beckett.
-The string quartet he composed in 1959 after his return to Budapest marks this crucial turning point; he refers to this piece as his Opus 1.
-He dedicated it to Stein.
+Following the Hungarian uprising in 1956, Kurtág planned to emigrate, like Ligeti, but was hindered by circumstances.
+He was able to live in Paris between 1957 and 1958, a time of critical importance for him, studying with Max Deutsch, Olivier Messiaen, and Darius Milhaud, discovering the plays by Samuel Beckett and scores by Anton Webern.
+He suffered from severe depression, saying: "I realized to the point of despair that nothing I had believed to constitute the world was true", and that he "felt like a cockroach trying to become human".
+Kurtág received therapy from art psychologist Marianne Stein, who encouraged him to work from the simplest musical elements, extremely small tonal connections arranged in mosaic-like patterns, musical gestures like a breath or a sigh, using "economical, compressed, essential" cells.
+The encounter revivified him and stimulated his artistic development.